 The world needs introverts.
 In this insightful talk, author Susan Cain argues for the importance of introverts in a world that seems to favor the opposite.
 She explains why solitude matters as well as how it contributes to creativity and leadership.

+NOTE: video contains brief swearing and mature content.
 In this powerful video, Shane Koyczan shares his viral spoken-word poem about bullying and survival.
 Accompanied by live violin, this beautiful talk is a must-see for anyone who has ever felt life’s uncertainty, loneliness, or frustration.
-It contains brief swearing and mature content.

 Joachim de Posada explains the value of self-discipline and why it’s a skill everyone should learn.
 Posada earns bonus points at the end for showing hilarious clips of children trying not to eat the marshmallow.

 Children’s author Jarrett J. Krosoczka illustrates the power of a simple thank-you in this talk.
 Inspired by the lunch lady at his former school, Krosoczka encourages us to celebrate our cafeteria staff and the important work they do throughout the year.

 Stories matter.
 In this eye-opening talk, novelist Chimamanda Ngozi Adichie explains how power shapes the stories we hear and tell others.
 She warns against the danger of a single story—incomplete and often harmful understandings of others based on a single narrative or experience.
 Adichie raises important questions that can encourage students to explore concepts of identity and perspective.

 What makes a strong female character?
 Fifteen-year-old Tavi Gevinson set out to answer this question after observing that women, particularly young girls, were often misrepresented in popular media.
 Her solution: create a web magazine where teenagers can share stories, ask questions, and “figure it out” together.
 She encourages others to find acceptance within themselves, flaws and all.